Simple Moon Rituals for Busy People: Moon Magic in Minutes

 Center Spirit Aether Moonstone, main focus item, deity figure

 This is a guide, not a rule.
 Arrange your altar in whatever way feels intuitively right.
 The moon responds to intention over precision.
+If you’re curious about Beginner Guide to Moon Magic Rituals, we break it down here.

 Phase-Specific Altar Decorations